Surface metrology: Filtering

 Typically, either digital or analog filters are used to separate form error, waviness, and roughness resulting from a measurement.
 Main multi-scale filtering methods are Gaussian filtering, Wavelet transform and more recently Discrete Modal Decomposition.
 There are three characteristics of these filters that should be known in order to understand the parameter values that an instrument may calculate.
 These are the spatial wavelength at which a filter separates roughness from waviness or waviness from form error, the sharpness of a filter or how cleanly the filter separates two components of the surface deviations and the distortion of a filter or how much the filter alters a spatial wavelength component in the separation process.
+Developing and testing new filters are an intrinsic part to being able to characterize and apply the data taken from surfaces.